 Along with my hair being high porosity, it's very important for me to choose very lightweight products so I can have volume and definition.

-How to wash and style with the Curly Girl Method
+How to follow the Curly Girl Method

-1. Cleanse: Depending on what your hair and scalp needs, you can wash with a co-wash, low-poo, or clarifying shampoo that is free of sulfates and non-water soluble silicones.
+Depending on what your hair and scalp needs, you can wash with a co-wash, low-poo, or clarifying shampoo that is free of sulfates and non-water soluble silicones.

 When you first start, you will need to do what is called a final wash.
 This is the last wash you will do with sulfates to remove all the buildup and silicones in the hair to start fresh.

-2. Condition: Again, depending on how much moisture your hair needs is the type of conditioner you will use.
-If your hair is really dry you’ll need a thicker, heavier conditioner than others.
+Again, depending on how much moisture your hair needs is the type of conditioner you will use.
+If your hair is really dry you'll need a thicker, heavier conditioner than others.

 Deep conditioning is very important as well.
 You'll need to deep condition on a regular basis, and more often if your hair is damaged from coloring and heat styling.

-3. Style: This is the trickiest part.
+This is the trickiest part.
 There are so many styling methods and products.

 - Apply styling products to wet hair before drying.
 There are different ways to apply like scrunching it in, raking it in, smoothing it over, etc. Try different methods.

 - You can use curl creams, custards, mousse, and/or gel.
 Make sure to not touch your hair at all while it is drying.
 You want it to dry hard and crunchy, then you can scrunch out the crunchy hard cast to get soft curls.
-Read affordable and clean curly girl method approved products and curly girl approved products for thin curly hair. to see my top picks for curly girl approved products.
+Read affordable and clean curly girl method approved products and curly girl approved products for thin curly hair to see my top picks for curly girl approved products.

 - If you need to dry faster, use a diffuser on low heat.
 I really like the Xtava Black Orchid diffuser.